wtsi-ic/wtsi-software-policy/POLICY.md

-position with respect to its intellectual property at risk and could undermine our ability to protect the substantial investment we have made in software development, including the protection of works made available under free software licenses and those involved in commercial partnerships.
+position with respect to its intellectual property at risk and could undermine our ability to protect the substantial investment we have made in software development, including the protection of works made available under free software licences and those involved in commercial partnerships.

 In addition, distribution of software by staff in a manner not